New York Theatre Workshop

 About the Position:

-This is an hourly position, eligible for overtime.
-Rate is $20/hour.
-Hours will range from 20‐50 per week depending on production work load.
+This is a full-time position, eligible for over-time.
 Benefits include employer paid medical, dental and life insurance and paid time off.
+Salary range is $55,000 to $60,000.